This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A feeling of not fully emptying your bladder when you urinate

-- A need to urinate again within 2 hours after you last urinated
+- An urgent need to urinate that you could not put off, or urinating again within 2 hours

 - Urine that stops and starts several times when you urinate